The AI Productivity Index (APEX)

-LM judges are widely used to scalably grade the quality of model responses \citep{baumann2025largelanguagemodelhacking, gu2025surveyllmasajudge, zhu2025judgelmfinetunedlargelanguage}.
-LMs can be biased judges and require careful prompting and adequate evaluation.
+LM judges are widely used to scalably assess the quality of model responses, supporting high-fidelity evals that can be re-run with no marginal human work \citep{baumann2025largelanguagemodelhacking, gu2025surveyllmasajudge, zhu2025judgelmfinetunedlargelanguage}.
 LM judging is well-suited for grading rubrics as each criterion is a short self-contained statement.
 In principle, these statements are easier to judge than overall quality or abstract concepts like ``usefulness'' or ``helpfulness''.
-We used a panel of three LMs to grade model responses on APEX-v1.0: o3 (Thinking = Low), Gemini 2.5 Pro (Thinking = Off), and Sonnet 4 (Thinking = Off).
-The same prompt is passed to all three LM judges.
-It is given in Appendix~\ref{sec:appendix_judge_lm}.
+We used a single judge in APEX-v1-extended (Gemini 2.5 Flash) rather than the panel of judges for APEX-v1.0.
+This reduces the eval time, is more transparent, and maintains high performance.
+The prompt used by the LM judge remains the same, as given in Appendix~\ref{sec:appendix_judge_lm}.